codingwithhafiz/HTML-CSS-JS/HTML CSS JavaScript Projects/readme.md

 # HTML CSS JS GitHub Portfolio

 Welcome to my GitHub portfolio!
-This is a collection of web development projects that showcase my skills and experience in creating dynamic and visually appealing websites using HTML, CSS, and JavaScript.
+This is a collection of Frontend web development projects that showcase my skills and experience in creating dynamic and visually appealing websites using HTML, CSS, and JavaScript.

 ## Features